latris-io/knowledge-bot-cms/use_cases.md

 ---

-**This document reflects the current implementation of the Knowledge Bot system including the AI Chat interface as of the latest development session.
-All features described are implemented and tested with comprehensive regression test coverage.**
+**This document reflects the current implementation of the Knowledge Bot system including the AI Chat interface, Bot Management, and Media Library Company Isolation features as of the latest development session.
+UC-001 through UC-005 have automated regression tests with 100% pass rate (74 tests total).
+UC-006 (Bot Management) and UC-007 (Media Library Company Isolation) are fully implemented and working in production with comprehensive manual test procedures documented in BOT_MANAGEMENT_MANUAL_TESTS.md.**